Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ```

-## Sending and Processing Commands To Receive Replies
+## Sending and Processing Commands to Receive Replies

 To send a command to the server from the client side: